HadrienG2/triple-buffer/README.md

 * `concurrent_read` measures the read performance when a writer is continuously writing.
 Again, a significant hit is to be expected.

-On my laptop's CPU (Intel Core i7-4720HQ), typical results are as follows:
+On an Intel Xeon E5-1620 v3 @ 3.50GHz, typical results are as follows:

-* Write: 7.4 ns
+* Write: 7.8 ns
-* Clean read: 0.75 ns
+* Clean read: 1.8 ns
-* Dirty read: 9.4 ns
+* Dirty read: 9.3 ns
-* Concurrent write: 41 ns
+* Concurrent write: 45 ns
-* Concurrent read: 98 ns
+* Concurrent read: 126 ns

 ## License